arikkert/ansible-podmanhost/README.md

 --------------

 Vars that can be set in inventory
-* email_root: the email of the root account, defaults to root
+* *email_root*: the email of the root account, defaults to root
-* nagios: the host running nagios, defaults to nagios
+* *nagios*: the host running nagios, defaults to nagios

 hostvars
-* containers: optional list of containers that should be running on target host
+* *containers*: optional list of containers that should be running on target host
-* pods: optional list of pods that should be running on target host
+* *pods*: optional list of pods that should be running on target host

 These vars are used in the roles